sagesachi/Software-project/Project documentation/2. Research and planning/Readme.txt

 explain the contribution of back-end engineering to the success and ease of software development
 - including technology used, error handling, interfacing with front end and security engineering

-Select and justify an appropriate development approach Apply project management to plan and conduct the development and implementation of a project and software engineering solution
-Demonstrate the use of modelling tools